BSc Forensic Science Salary in India: Scope, Top Colleges & Fees

 Forensic Expert

-BSc Forensic Science graduates can opt for a career in Forensic Expert.
+BSc Forensic Science graduates can opt for a career in a Forensic Expert.
 As a Forensic Expert, the individuals will be responsible for evidence collection, investigating crime scenes as well as conducting an autopsy.
-Forensic Experts spend most of their time in laboratories for experiments and analyzing the body and data found at the crime scene.
+Forensic Experts spend most of their time in laboratories for experiments and analysing the body and data found at the crime scene.

 To become a successful Forensic Expert, individuals also need to be dedicated, analytical and have good communication skills.
 Since the job requires long hours of work processing the crime scene data, individuals should have a great interest in the career and try to know more about it before diving into it.